Packing | Travel Tips

 Extra large zip-lock bag

-I’ve never really got the deal with packing cubes that so many bloggers go on about, but a large, zip-lock plastic bag is ideal when travelling longterm.
-I use mine to put all my dirty laundry in so it keeps the rest of my clothes clean and then I can either just drop it straight into a laundry place or empty it into the machine when I arrive.
-They are also very durable so you can shape them easily into your backpack without losing space.
+I’ve never really got the deal with packing cubes that so many bloggers go on about, but a large, zip-lock plastic bag is ideal when travelling long-term.
+I use mine to put all my dirty laundry in so it keeps the rest of my clothes clean, and then I can either just drop it straight into a laundry place or empty it into the machine when I arrive.
+They are also very durable, so you can shape them easily into your backpack without losing space.

 Bio-degradable laundry soap bar

-You’ll not always have access to do laundry, or indeed time.
-If you are making a trip with lots of one-night stops, then the chances to get laundry done are limited.
 Likewise, you might just want to wash the same item over and over again to minimise what you have to pack and carry on hikes.
 Bio-degradable laundry soap bars are ideal as you can wash items in waterways/buckets if needed without causing damage to the environment on your travels.
+Perhaps an even better bonus is that being one of the many solid toiletries available these days, they are ideal if you are flying with hand luggage only.

 Instant camera

 As a photographer, I love being able to gift photos to the people I meet on the way.
-Whether it’s your tour guide, a home host or simply someone you’ve just met on the journey, being able to leave an instant photo as a gift is a something I appreciate.
+Whether it’s your tour guide, a home host or simply someone you’ve just met on the journey, being able to leave an instant photo as a gift is something I appreciate.

-Likewise, if for whatever reason your camera batteries do die you have a unique way to capture those memories still.
+Likewise, if, for whatever reason, your camera batteries do die, you have a unique way to capture those memories still.
 I use the FujiFilm Instax as I find the film rolls aren’t too expensive.

 Indoor flip-flops